The Lord’s timing is often a combination of personal preparation and perseverance.

 One problem with revelation that Wilson addressed was two people getting different answers to the same question.
-An example she used was a couple who wanted to get married.
-One received the answer that the two were to marry, but the other received the opposite answer — that it wasn’t right.
+An example she used was a couple wanting to get married: One received the answer that they were going to marry that person, but the other received the opposite answer.

-Wilson said in that instance, the Lord’s answers were interpreted differently and the couple needed to make sure they were asking the same question in the right way.
-People must ask the right question in order to receive the right answer, she said.
+Wilson clarified that the Lord’s answers were interpreted differently, and that the couple needed to make sure they were asking the same question in the right way.
+One must ask the right question in order to receive the right answer.

-Answers to prayer are not always direct and are not always what is expected, but they come in the best interest of the one giving the answer, Wilson added.
-While a person might think a certain path it right, the Lord knows what is best.
+Answers to prayers are not always direct and are not always what is expected, but they come in the best interest of the one giving the answer.
+One might think that they are set on a certain path, but the Lord knows what is best.

-The Lord wants to answer all prayers, Wilson said, and does so in his own way.
-The key is to learn how to hear the voice of the Lord, as it takes many forms and is easily overpowered.
-By actively seeking for answers, people can receive personal revelation through the Spirit that includes the guidance they are seeking.
+The Lord wants to answer all prayers, and does so in his own way.
+The key is to learn how to hear the voice of the Lord as one seeks for inspiration, as it takes many forms and is easily overpowered.
+By actively seeking for answers, one will receive personal revelation through the Spirit and receive divine guidance.